usman014689/flexfit/README.md

 -
 ## AI Usage & My Contributions

-Claude AI was used to generate the basic boilerplate code and basic CRUD structure for this project.
+Claude AI was used to generate the basic boilerplate code and basic CRUD structure for this project and i modified the code according to my project and requirements.

 However, I personally wrote and modified several core logic components, including:
 - The comprehensive form data validation logic (`app.py`)